Undergraduate Academic Regulations & Procedures

 Undergraduate Nontraditional Credit

 Lebanon Valley College recognizes the ability of highly motivated students to master specific areas of study on their own initiative and provides programs to allow these students the opportunity to gain credit.
-Except for those seeking a second bachelor’s degree, any matriculated student may earn a maximum of 30 credits toward a bachelor’s degree or a maximum of 15 credits toward an associate’s degree through nontraditional means (challenge exams, advanced placement, CLEP, and credit for life experience).
+Except for those seeking a second bachelor’s degree, any matriculated student may earn a maximum of 30 credits toward a bachelor’s degree through nontraditional means (challenge exams, advanced placement, CLEP, and credit for life experience).
 All nontraditional means of examination are graded satisfactory (S) or unsatisfactory (U).
 An unsatisfactory grade on any nontraditional examination will not be recorded on the permanent record.

 Challenge Exam Policy

 Many LVC courses can be challenged for credit by examination.
-Full-time students should request challenge examinations through their academic advisors.
-Part-time students and those students enrolled through continuing education should make application for challenge exams through the continuing education office.
+Students should request challenge examinations through their academic advisors.
 All requests must be approved by the registrar and the chairperson of the department in which the course is listed.

 Challenge exams are considered comprehensive examinations in the subject area.
 The grading criteria for challenge exams will be determined by each department.
 The exact nature of the examination will be determined by the faculty member and chairperson of the department involved and may include any means of evaluation normally employed by the department.
 There is a fee for preparation and grading of each challenge exam, and it is charged without regard to the test results.